scar7things/Link-Security-Checker/README.md

 1. Open your browser and navigate to a webpage.
 2. Click on the extension icon in the toolbar.
-3. [Add steps on how to use the extension]

 ## Contributing